Wedding day timeline tips for the best light, flow & photos

 THE BEST TIMELINES FEEL NATURAL, NOT SCRIPTED

+A wedding timeline shouldn’t feel like a military operation.
+The goal is to give your day a rhythm – moments of joy, space to breathe, and the right light for the moments that matter most.
 It’s not about filling every minute with activity.
-The most memorable weddings I’ve photographed have pockets of calm woven in: time to sip a drink with your best friend, watch your guests from the sidelines, or just sit hand-in-hand with your new husband or wife and take it all in,
+The most memorable weddings I’ve photographed have pockets of calm woven in: time to sip a drink with your best friend, watch your guests from the sidelines, or just sit hand-in-hand with your new husband or wife and take it all in.

 PLAN AROUND LIGHT, NOT JUST CLOCKS

-If possible, schedule your couple portraits for the “golden hour” — the hour before sunset — when the light is softer, richer, and more flattering.
+Light is everything in photography.
+Harsh midday sun can make you squint, while soft evening light adds warmth and romance to portraits.
+If possible, schedule your couple portraits for the “golden hour” – the hour before sunset – when the light is softer, richer, and more flattering.
 Even if your ceremony timing is fixed, we can plan a quick 10-minute escape later to capture those glowing images without disrupting the party.

 THINK ABOUT FLOW